run-ai/docs/docs/platform-admin/workloads/assets/environments.md

 1. Select the environment you want to delete
 2. Click __DELETE__
-3. On the dialog, click __DELETE__ to confirm the deletion
+3. On the dialog, click __DELETE__ to confirm

 !!!
 Note
-    It is not possible to delete an environment being used by an existing workload and template.
+    The already bound workload that is using this asset will not be affected.

 ## Using API